lfricken/ti/core/readme.md

 ## Fleet Actions
 The board has 7 primary systems: Mecatol in center and 6 surrounding.
 Then a hex for each home system which is not connected to the board directly.
-You have a card for each of the primary ones, and one for _your_ home system.
-During tactical actions you select two cards, representing a Source and a Destination.
-You typically cannot select two primary systems.
-Fast ships .
+You have a card for each of the primary ones (1 through 6 and center), and one for _your_ home system.
+Notice you cannot move into other players home systems.
+During tactical actions you select two cards, representing a Fleet number and a Destination.

-When electing to load or or not ground forces: (clock wise speaker last) CWSL
+When electing to load, or not, any ground forces the order is (clock wise speaker last) CWSL which is the order for every ordering that could matter.

+If fleets land in the same system, they have combat where ships roll based on their combat value.
+At the end of each battle round, after hits have been assigned and ship destroyed, on both sides, one ship with the FAST trait and any other ship may decide to retreat (CWSL).

+After any space combat, you may commit forces to one planet for a ground invasion.

-## Scattered Forces
+## Scattered and Regrouped Forces
 When your forces retreat, they are assigned to the scattered forces pool.
-Units in the scattered forces pool may be built for free during the next and subsequent rounds.
+At the end of each round, all scattered go to the regrouped forces pool.
+Units in the regrouped forces pool may be built at no resource cost during production.
+They still impact production limit.

 ## Scrap Pool
 Units that die are moved here.
-At the end of the round, the owner takes
+At the end of the round, the owner earns 50% of the value rounded down as Goods and removes the units.

-## Quick Rule Changes
-max 5 major ships per fleet
-resolve one public objective end of round, one secret objective any time during round when units die you put their value in a pot where you get 50% of it as resources at end of round and remainder is saved may only elect to retreat TO home, cannot retreat from MR can never attack home systems no flagships planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take during the strategy phase your resources value is set to 2 per planet influence does not exist commodity does not exist, Trade Goods now called goods transactions do not exist promisory notes redone
-PDS fires on ships activating the system
-Strategy cards come in two varieties, primaries and secondaries.
-Primaries can only be picked by one player, but everyone else may choose to pick a copy of the secondary.
-When a primary is played, the other players do not play the secondary, rather you can think of secondaries as just a weaker version of the strategy card that you cannot also play if you get the strategy card.

 ## Technologies
-6 drawn randomly and available this game each player handed 4 random unique unit upgrades
+6 public techs drawn randomly and available this game each player handed 4 random unique unit techs only they can get Flagships and warsuns are not buildable without special unit tech

+## Strategy Phase
-Each Select 1 Strategy primary
-Each select 3 secondaries (or player special secondary ability card) Collect all your fleet cards
+First, each MAY select 1 Strategy primary OR 1 secondary Each select 4 secondaries (or faction specific secondary ability card) Then collect all your fleet cards for fleets you have on the board

-Let each player take up to 3 tactical fleet moves and 4 actions alternating, start and end with abilities.
-1 of the actions is likely a strategy card.
-_UNTIL DONE MOVING AND ABILITIES_

-Move phase
-Pick a fleet, direction, modifier cards
-May merge fleet immediately fleet token back
-Invade and decide which ground forces or fighters are on planets.

-Ability
-$2 per planet (planet can have other modifiers) Construct 4/2
-Produce 4
-Research 4
-Victory
-Strategy Card
-Action Card

-...
-REPEAT
+## Quick Rules
+only commit forces from fleet onto one planet per fleet phase all forces must land on planets after invasion if able commodity does not exist, Trade Goods now called Goods max 5 major ships per fleet max 2 fleets per system resolve one public objective end of round, one secret objective during the round, at end of any phase during the action phase may only elect to retreat TO home, cannot retreat from MR can never attack home systems no flagships or warsuns without specific tech planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take during the strategy phase your resources value is set to 2 per planet influence does not exist promisory notes do not exist some primary strategy cards have no secondary card associated